HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-05-sidechains-interoperable-blockchains.md

 ### Proof of Authority Sidechains

 A notable sidechain construction based on the Ethereum blockchain is built by the [POA Network](https://www.poa.network/) team.
-The authors Barinov, Baranov, and Khahulin "[propose an open, permissioned network based on Ethereum protocol with Proof of Authority consensus by independent validators.](https://hackmd.io/@F67-rdJCQ0yHlzTN8AoRfw/HkV8Vw7_-?type=view)".
+The authors Barinov, Baranov, and Khahulin "[propose](https://hackmd.io/@F67-rdJCQ0yHlzTN8AoRfw/HkV8Vw7_-?type=view) an open, permissioned network based on Ethereum protocol with Proof of Authority consensus by independent validators."
 The design is asymmetric: sidechains monitor the mainchain but not vice versa.
 They hypothesized that deploying sidechains on top of a smart contract enabled blockchain is simpler than deploying on a Bitcoin-based system.
 They purported that forward and Backward Transfers could be handled via smart contract logic instead of via the core protocol.

 Nonetheless, each sidechain in the POA Network depends on a group of individuals, verifying Backward Transfers and broadcasting them to the Ethereum mainchain.